Last update: September 6, 2022.

 At the top left of the opposite page we have an abstraction which we are also tempted to relate to the “rabbit-man” already viewed.
 The face illustrated below it was most frustrating to record, much of it being too faint to trace directly.
 The rendering here suggests dorsal spines and a horned head, but these should be regarded with some suspicion; I may well here have succumbed to my own wishful thinking. (pp.100-101 of IRPOTGL, 1967)

-A few meters further on we saw this pictograph which reminded us of similar ones on the Bloodvein – there we saw a couple of versions of a standing human figure holding something in his outstretched arm.
-We looked at this one and wondered if this too could be interpreted as a shaman holding out his otter skin medicine bag?
+A few meters later, we saw this pictograph which reminded us of similar ones on the Bloodvein, where we saw a couple of versions of a standing human figure holding something in his outstretched arm.
+We looked at this one and wondered if this could also be interpreted as a shaman holding out his otter skin medicine bag.

 As we paddled around the corner, there was the Turtle!
-In the pic below you can see the Turtle’s head stick out over the water.
-From another angle you can almost imagine the front legs.
-You can see how this spot is just asking for some meaning to be assigned to it!
+In the pic below, you can see the Turtle’s head stick out over the water.
+From another angle, you can almost imagine the front legs.
+You can see how this spot is ready for some meaning to be assigned to it!

-Beyond the Turtle’s nose we paddled by another indecipherable rock face sketched by Dewdney.
+Beyond the Turtle’s nose – though, oddly, Lismer calls it Sheep’s Nose! – we paddled by another indecipherable rock face sketched by Dewdney.

 The more familiar forms below call for little comment, but those in the bottom margin [of p.
 101] are strange indeed.
 The one might have been influenced by a pottery design; the other might be described as “geometricized tree branches” for lack of a better guess.

-Next up was this strange collection of small rectangles – different shades of white and ochre coloured strips.
-Perhaps an experiment to see how long different paints and ochre formulations last?
+Next was this strange collection of small rectangles – different shades of white and ochre-coloured strips.
+Perhaps an experiment to see how long various paints and ochre formulations last?

-For a thirty-year period from 1900 to 1930 not far from the Narrows was the Bon Echo Inn and its cabins.
-It included a few members of the famed Group of Seven painters as its clientele; the owner was a Flora MacDonald Denison, a woman with progressive and somewhat unconventional views.
-A women’s rights campaigner as well as a spiritualist of the Madame Blavatsky sort, she was also smitten by Walt Whitman, the U.S. poet.
+From 1900 to 1930the Bon Echo Inn and its cabins were located not far from the Narrows.
+It attracted a few members of the famed Group of Seven painters as its clientele; the owner was Flora MacDonald Denison, a woman with progressive and somewhat unconventional views.
+As well as being a women’s rights campaigner and a spiritualist of the Madame Blavatsky sort, she was also smitten by Walt Whitman, the U.S. poet.
 In 1920 she had a memorial to Whitman – entitled “Old Walt” – engraved onto Mazinaw Rock just a bit north of the Narrows.